 Did your wedding include any DIY projects?

-Lukas and his best man made 100 placemats out of wire and chicken wire, that they rusted in pool acid.
+Lukas and his best man made 100 placemats out of wire and chicken wire, which they rusted in pool acid.
 My bridesmaids, family and myself also got together to do and make crafts!
-My sister and her partner, Erna who is also a friend of mine, made my wedding dress, bunting and crafts!
-Du Wayne, my brother in law was our fantastic engagement and wedding photographer!
-My mother Zetta played a very big roll in planning of our wedding.
-She surprised us with a poppy seed wedding cake and her ideas were never ending!
+My sister and her partner, Erna, who is also a friend of mine, made my wedding dress, bunting and crafts!
+Du Wayne, my brother-in-law was our fantastic engagement and wedding photographer!
+My mother Zetta played a very big role in the planning of our wedding.
+She surprised us with a poppy seed wedding cake and her ideas were neverending.
 We also made the brooches that we gave the ladies as a thank you gift.
 My grandmother even crocheted flowers for it.
-We made our table pieces, signs, placemats, décor, metres of bunting and many more!
-The gifts that we gave the men were mini bonsai trees!
-They were grown 4 months in advance by Russell Smal!
-They’re so small, can stand on 2 of my fingers – too cute!
+We made our table pieces, signs, placemats, décor, metres of bunting and many more.
+The gifts that we gave the men were mini bonsai trees.
+They were grown four months in advance by Russell Smal.
+They’re so small, they can stand on two of my fingers – too cute.